 Our pre-engineering courses provide a strong background in both mathematics and physics so that students who transfer to an engineering school are well-prepared for success.
-Students who have transferred to engineering schools consistently report that they are better prepared for the challenges of engineering than many of their peers.
+Students who have successfully completed our pre-engineering courses then transfer to engineering schools consistently report that they are better prepared for the challenges of engineering than many of their peers.

-Engineering students with a solid background in Kentucky pre-engineering courses have a number of career options.
+Engineering students with a solid background in pre-engineering have a number of career options.

 - Civil engineers are employed by industry and the government to build structures for society’s use, including everything from skyscrapers to pipelines, from sanitation systems to dams, and from highways to aerospace transportation.